 Are you looking for a new project for your Early Childhood class?
 Have you checked out the various Blogs, Lanky parties, Pinterest, Twitter, etc.?
 This month’s Prek-3 Digital Learning webinar presented by Christi Gonzalez focused on a variety of educational applications and websites that educators can use on their lessons.

 One of the most important tools for professional development is the a Professional Learning Network, or PLN.
 The PLN can be a source of knowledge, perspective, and feedback that will serve the educator well throughout their career!
-In this months New Teacher Help webinar, presenter Shannon Holden showed administrators, teachers, counselors, and librarians how to begin building an effective and responsive Professional Learning Network.
-He also shared examples of tools… read more →
+In this months New Teacher Help webinar, presenter Shannon Holden showed administrators, teachers, counselors, and librarians how to… read more →

 edWebers were “twitterpated” with this month’s TechTools webinar presented by Shannon Holden.
 In this lively session all about Twitter for teachers, participants learned how to effectively develop their skills and careers in 140 characters or less.
 The hour long session was full of great ideas and suggestions for any twitter user.
-Veterans and newbies alike conversed eagerly as Shannon shared tips and tricks for creating an account, getting yourself noticed, and using twitter for lesson plans and student collaboration.… read more →
+Veterans and newbies alike conversed eagerly as Shannon shared tips and… read more →

 Presented by Kathy Schrock, retired Director of Technology, current professor, writer, and speaker Sponsored by Follett Software Company Creating a personal learning network is a practical, professional, and pedagogical way to collaborate and learn.
 You can use your PLN to learn from others, ask for help on any topic, and contribute your ideas and thoughts.
-Come learn what a personal learning network is, why you would want to participate in one, and… read more →
+Come learn… read more →